swadhinbharat/swadhinbharat.github.io/quotes.md

 - You never win the silver; you always lose the gold.
 - Life's not Easy.
 Then again, who wanted an easy life!
 - The Student is more important than the Teacher.
 Always!
+- The End does not justify the means.